CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 >curl --location --request GET 'https://test1-ywu6raktuq-uc.a.run.app/user/' \
 --header 'Authorization: Bearer •••••••'

-This Endpoint is to Get the User By id
+This Endpoint is used to Get the User By id
 ```javascript
 {
     "message": "sucessfull",